eddmann/eddmann.github.io/_posts/2023/2023-06-23-using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai.md

 > The combined points of the 2023 NBA season MVP and the 2023 NBA Finals MVP for the entire 2023 season was 3,873 points.

-Lets now add a tool to fetch information from Wikipedia.
+Let's now add a tool to fetch information from Wikipedia.

 ```python
 tools = load_tools(["wikipedia"], llm=llm) + [statmuse_tool]